ncatlab/nlab-content/pages/0/3/0/3/3030/content.md

   \mathbf{B}G \to \mathbf{B}AUT(K)
 $$

-correspond to in terms of claassical group data, using the relation between [[strict 2-group]]s and [[crossed module]]s that is spelled out in detail at [strict 2-group -- in terms of crossed modules](http://ncatlab.org/nlab/show/strict+2-group#InTermsOfCrossedModules).
+correspond to in terms of classical group data, using the relation between [[strict 2-groups]] and [[crossed module]]s that is spelled out in detail at [strict 2-group -- in terms of crossed modules](strict+2-group#InTermsOfCrossedModules).

 For making the translation we follow the **convention LB** there.